vinceskahan/v5wiki/forecasting.md

   </body>
 </html>
 ```
-These are the options for the three different includes:
+These are the options for the various includes:
 ```
 [forecast_table_settings]
     source = NWS